shingonati0n/xivomega-decky/README.md

 ### Installation

+- The plugin is now available in the Decky Testing Store - from Decky, go into Options > General and on Store Channel change to "Testing"
+- Select XIVOmega and install

 **(The following steps are to install the prerelease version of this plugin.
 The end state will be to install via Decky Loader Store).**

 - Download the zip file in the releases page.
 Note this is a prerelease version.